Avi4306/FashionFiesta/README.md

 ## 🤖 AI Chatbot for Fashion Fiesta

-Fashion Fiesta includes an AI-powered chatbot designed to enhance user interaction by providing personalized fashion advice and support.
+Fashion Fiesta includes an AI-powered chatbot designed to enhance user interaction by providing personalized fashion advice and support using Botpress.

 ### Features